pyeventsourcing/eventsourcing/README.md

 ## Features

-**Event Store** — With extendable set of stored event repositories for adapting different ORMs and databases systems (e.g. Cassandra, SQLAlchemy).
-Includes an in-memory stored event repository implemented with simple Python objects.
+**Event Store** — With stored event repositories for adapting ORMs and databases systems (e.g. SQLAlchemy, Cassandra).
 If your database system isn't already supported, it will be easy to adapt with a custom stored event repository.

+**Persistence Subscriber** - Listens for domain events, and writes stored events to the event store whenever a domain event is published.

-**Event Player with Snapshots** — Avoid replaying an entire event stream to obtain the current state of an entity.
-Makes entity access constant time, rather than proportional to the number of events.
-Snapshotting is implemented as a strategy object in the application class, making it easy to use a custom snapshotting mechanism and storage.
+**Event Player** — Reconstitutes domain entities from their domain events, optionally with snapshotting.
+Snapshotting avoids replaying an entire event stream to obtain the current state of an entity.
+It easy to use a custom snapshotting strategy.
 A snapshot strategy is included which reuses the capabilities of this library by implementing snapshots as domain events.

-**Fast Forwarding** — Of entities to latest published event, used with snapshots and also when optimistic currency control exceptions are encountered.

 **Optimistic Concurrency Control** — Implemented using optimistic concurrency controls in the adapted database.
 For example, with